 This acclaimed eatery is another leading pizzeria in Burlington and will likely become one of your favorite places to eat once you have moved to the city.
 American Flatbread prepares all-natural pizzas and bakes them in a primitive wood-fired earthen oven.
 Popular pizza choices come with clever names like the Dancing Heart, the Revolution and the Medicine Wheel.
 You can order your pizza with pepperoni, peppers and local free-range chicken.
 The sausage that is used on pizzas is house-made with local fresh pork and does not contain nitrates.
 If you stop by for a lunch combo, you can get a salad or bowl of soup with your flatbread pizza.
 You can also come by earlier to try brunch breads that are topped with eggs.
 Vermont maple crisp and maple bread pudding are just the right desserts to finish off any meal.

+he first step in starting your new life in Burlington is to choose a moving company you can trust to take care of your belongings.
 When you move to Burlington, you will have no trouble finding plenty of fun things to do throughout the year.
 Whether you are a fan of nature or the arts, the attractions in this city provide something for everyone.
-You will also have the chance to try new foods and expand upon your culinary knowledge when you choose to call Burlington home.